burlistic/Pixyll/_posts/2016-01-15-agile-and-fixed-price-contracts.md

 ## Quality at Risk

 It is often quality that suffers if a project becomes under stress.
 Thorough testing, reviews and refactoring are normally hit first - all important elements in code quality and on-going maintainability.
 This often comes about where there is a looming fixed deadline or budget and time is running out.
-The important of quality need to be gauged.
+The importance of quality needs to be gauged.
 Are you building a proof of concept or something with a short life span?
 Will the costs of maintenance or lost revenue add up and end up cost more over time if quality is poor?
 Is the system safety critical?

 ## Can Cost More